transcend-io/encrypt-web-streams/README.md

 In Wasm, it's a bit more complicated.
 The Rust crate, `aes-gcm-stream`, originally used `usize` bit counters, which in Wasm is `u32`, and thus the bit counter overflowed at 536 MB.
 This repo patches that crate to use `u64` for the counter, meaning the theoretical maximum file size is 2^64 bytes, or 16 EB.
 Using this in Wasm requires similar attention to any counters you implement.

-However, some browsers may have built-in counters which will fail when streaming large amounts of data.
+However, some browsers may have built-in counters which will fail when streaming large amounts of data:

+- Chromium (i.e., Chrome): unlimited data (fast; 60 MB/s)
+- Webkit (i.e., Safari): OOM error at files > ~3 GB (fast; 60 MB/s)
+- Firefox: unlimited data (slow; 4 MB/s)

-In general, staying under 4.29 GB per file is the safest guarantee for wide browser support.
+In general, staying under 3 GB per stream is the safest guarantee for wide browser support.